Helpful Home Maintenance: Resetting a breaker and GFI outlet

 Check all of the outlets in the room.
 If they are GFI or GFCI outlets they will look something like this:

 Press the reset button on the outlet.
 This should restore it's power.
-If it immediately trips again check to make sure you've unplugged all devices in the immediate area.
+According to this Seattle Property maintenance company if it immediately trips again check to make sure you've unplugged all devices in the immediate area.
 If it still trips again after trying to reset it call your landlord and let them know.
 They will need to know the specific location of the outlet that is tripping.

 If there are no GFI/GFCI outlets and/or they are not tripped it will likely be an issue with a tripped breaker.
 You'll need to locate the electrical panel for your apartment or home.
 This is what they generally look like: